Design and Technology National Curriculum for England 2014

 Design and Technology Progression Framework

 This resource has been developed as a progression framework for Design and Technology.
-It is presented here as a freely downloadable pdf and has been developed further as a 'clickable' version of the resource for Key Stages 1 and 2 to help teachers plan their own school curriculum.
+It is presented here as a freely downloadable pdf for Key Stages 1 and 2 to help teachers plan their own school curriculum.
 It should be considered together with the brief Progression Framework Guidance document.

 The framework provides steps for progression in pupils’ knowledge, understanding and skills.
 These include but go beyond the new programmes of study.
 Age-related expectations have been developed for KS1, early and late KS2, and early and late KS3.
 These are intended to help teachers plan activities which build on pupils’ previous learning and ensure an appropriate level of challenge.
 The intention is for pupils’ learning to be developed cumulatively.
 This means that learning from previous key stages should be revisited in teachers’ planning and practice and used in a more sophisticated way in subsequent key stages.
 Some of the age-related expectations are generic and ongoing, whereas others are specific to particular projects.